Grga Novak

-Grga Novak (2 April 1888 – 7 September 1978) was a distinguished Croatian historian, archaeologist and geographer, and President of the Yugoslav Academy of Sciences and Arts (Note: Later renamed to the Croatian Academy of Sciences and Arts) from 1958 to 1978.
+Grga Novak (2 April 1888 – 7 September 1978) was a Croatian historian, archaeologist and geographer, and President of the Yugoslav Academy of Sciences and Arts (Note: Later renamed to the Croatian Academy of Sciences and Arts) from 1958 to 1978.
 Born on the island of Hvar, he was Professor of Ancient History in the University of Zagreb, where he was also Rector between 1946 and 1947.
 He is best known for pioneering archaeology in Croatia, and his publications on the history of Dalmatia, Split, Dubrovnik, Hvar and the Adriatic Islands.

 Biography

 Grga Novak studied history, archaeology, and geography in Zagreb, Prague and Vienna, receiving his doctorate in 1913.
 From 1920, he taught in the Philosophy Faculty in Skoplje (then part of the University of Belgrade), then moved to the University of Zagreb, where he taught ancient history from 1924 to 1959.
 Dr Novak was a fellow of the Yugoslav Academy of Sciences and Arts in Zagreb from 1939, serving as its President from 1958 to 1978.